skang23/Flicks/README.md

 - [X] Movies are displayed using a CollectionView instead of a TableView.
 - [X] User can search for a movie.
 - [X] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [X] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+- There are two views (Collection View and Table View) and each view can switch to each other.
+- If a user clicks a poster in the collection view, the view switches to the table view and automatically scrolls to the corresponding row.
+- If a user clicks a text area in a cell and it shows the full content of overview by making the cell larger.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. What kind of network errors are there?
 2.

 ## Video Walkthrough